grafana/worldmap-panel/README.md

+> **Note:** Support for this repository has ended and it will be archived.
+Please see [Geomap Panel](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/geomap/) for ongoing development and support.

 # Worldmap Panel Plugin for Grafana

 The Worldmap Panel is a tile map of the world that can be overlaid with circles representing data points from a query.
 It can be used with time series metrics, with geohash data from Elasticsearch or data in the Table format.